jbelis/mathdash/README.md

 mathdash
 ========

-simple web app to help children and others improve mental calculation skills
+Simple web app to help children and others measure and improve mental calculation skills